dof-studio/CryptoMessager/README.md

 - `SMS Code Telepathy` - Remotely transmit your SMS Code to an trusted counterparty securely (using TCP/IP, so the server party should have a PUBLIC IPV6 address)!
 Elliptic Curve Cryptography implemented by DOF Studio is involved to protect your SMS Code secure even in a network environment!
 - `Shortcut Controls` - Using shortcut keys to do complex tasks!
 Yes, we have created a series of shortcut keys that help you to activate your command without any click!
 Please refer to the documents or the HELP component built-in the GUI program to see the usage of shortcut keys.
 - `Interactive Command Line System` - Are you bored with clicking buttons?
 A new command line system has been equipped within the GUI frontend, where you can use your keyboard to do everything, even including something that buttons are not able to do!
 Get start by entering a `Help` and clicking the enter key to see a variety of commands and syntax.
+- `Entrypoint Verification` - We use complicated mechanism including cryptographic hash and digital signature to check the integrety of the program and its dependence, preventing any mal-modification to impair your network security.
 - `Standalone HintLight` - Are you bored with our dull, outmoded GUI form?
 Let's control all daily tasks by using a floating, movable rectangle (while it may still be kind of dull).
 More details of how to use the Standalone HintLight can be found in our document.
 - `Multi-Thread Encryption` - Having a Core i9 14900K?
 We can now utilize at most 20 threads (with AVX-2 supported) to conduct multi-thread encryption or decryption that boosts your using experience.
 Let's become faaaaaaster!
 - `...`